the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ## Chungha Building - MVRDV

 The Chungha Building was another one hard to find.
-We used it as facade reference for a recent project, so I was quite curious to see how it looked in person.
+We used it as façade reference for a recent project, so I was quite curious to see how it looked in person.

 <captioned-image alt="Chungha Building" caption="© Kyungsub Shin" imgFile="guides/seoul/0_MVRDV.jpg"/>